← All Solutions

 nim_antimalware_sim.exe test_cradle.ps1

-4. Verify that signature detection still works independently:
+4. Verify that signature detection still blocks independently:

-# This WILL be detected (contains "malware" literal)
+# This WILL be detected (contains the literal "malware" signature)

 Set-Content "test_sig.ps1" -Value '$x = "malware"'